5GC-DEV/ios-mcn-releases/Agartala/v0.1.0/CORE/documentation/Developer Guide.md

 *\<nf>* can be amf, smf, ausf, nrf, pcf, udm, udr, simapp, nssf, upf, metricfunc, bess.

 Step 5: Create a new repository in [GitHub](https://github.com/new).
-Name the repository as any one of the network function - amf, smf, ausf, nrf, pcf, udm, udr, simapp, nssf, upf, metricfunc, bess.
+Name the repository as any one of the network functions - amf, smf, ausf, nrf, pcf, udm, udr, simapp, nssf, upf, metricfunc, bess.

 Step 6: Create a new branch named _iosmcnmaster_ and set is as default branch.